afrigon/tlwk/roles/mesmer.md

 ## Tanking

-The mesmer player is the main tank for all encounters.
-This is the reason why the default build has so much toughness.
-The job of the tank is to never die and keep the boss in place.
+You will be the off tank, when a second tank is required or when the main tank inevitably feeds.
+Make sure you know how to tank all of the bosses.

 ### Vale Guardian

 - Never get ported (dodge into the wall, use `Blurred Frenzy` or walk out of the blues)
-- Use distortion to avoid the green damage
+- Use distortion to avoid the green damage (if you are using inspiration)

 ### Keep Construct